kodizia/kodizia/README.md

 - 👋 Hi, I’m just a random person
-- 👀 I’m interested in software engineering
+- 👀 I’m
-- 🌱 I’m currently learning software engineering at ALX
+- 🌱 I’m
-- 💞️ I’m looking to collaborate on projects and startups
+- 💞️ I’m looking to check what you write on github
 - 📫 How to reach me ...
 email:
 twitter